U.S. Debt Default Clock

 Real U.S. economic growth should meet or exceed 3% annually.

-Congress should prohibit the Treasury from using "extraordinary measures" to avoid default.
+Congress should prohibit Treasury from using extraordinary measures to avoid a debt ceiling breach.

 Mandatory Spending